 The legacy of the organization

-Boone & Crockett Club probably does not nearly the credit they deserve for their role in the conservation of North American big game.
+Boone & Crockett Club probably does not get nearly the credit they deserve for their role in the conservation of North American big game.
 Many people may go through their whole lives without realizing the impact this one organization has had many of the wild animals that are now almost taken for granted in our nation's National Parks and other wild areas.

 While they may be a lesser-known name to historians in all this, when one of your founders is Teddy Roosevelt, it is safe to say your organization's legacy is forever etched in stone.
 Thank you, Boone & Crockett, for all that you do for hunting and wildlife!